Houari Boumédiène: Domestic policy

 Algeria experienced significant economic and social development under his government.
 Between 1962 and 1982, the Algerian population increased from 10 to 20 million people and, massively rural before independence, 45% of the population was urbanized.
-Annual per capita income, which did not exceed 2,000 francs in 1962, exceeds 11,000 francs twenty years later, while the enrolment rate varies from 75 to 95% depending on the region, far from the 10% of French Algeria.
+Annual per capita income, which did not exceed 2,000 francs in 1962, exceeded 11,000 francs twenty years later, while the enrolment rate varied from 75 to 95% depending on the region, far from the 10% of French Algeria.
 However, Boumédiène's regime prioritized industrial development, which led it neglecting agriculture.

 Foreign policy

 Boumédiène pursued a policy of non-alignment, maintaining good relations with both the communist bloc and the capitalist nations, and promoting third-world cooperation.
 In the United Nations, he called for a unity built on equal status for western and ex-colonial nations, and brought about by a socialist-style change in political and trade relations.
 He sought to build a powerful third world bloc through the Non-Aligned Movement, in which he became a prominent figure.
 He unconditionally supported freedom fighters, justice and equality seekers.
 He offered logistic assistance to anti-colonial movements and other militant groups across Africa and the Arab world, including the PLO, ANC, SWAPO and other nations.

 Algeria remained strongly opposed to Israel and a strong supporter of the Palestinian cause.
 In the early 1970s, Boumédiène famously said: "We are with Palestinians, whether they are the oppressed or the oppressor".
 Algeria reinforced the Arab coalition with air forces against Israel in the Six-Day War in 1967, and sent an armored brigade of 150 tanks in the Yom Kippur War in 1973, where Algerian fighter jets participated in attacks together with Egyptians and Iraqis.
 It also deposited $200 million with the Soviet Union to finance arms purchases for Egypt and Syria.
-In response to the US support for Israel in the Six-Day War, Algeria severed diplomatic ties with USA.
+In response to the US support for Israel in the Six-Day War, Algeria severed diplomatic ties with the United States.
 It participated in the 1973 oil embargo after the US supported Israel in the Yom Kippur War.
 In response to Egypt's normalization of ties with Israel, Algeria along with other Arab countries condemned Anwar Sadat and severed ties with Egypt in 1977.

 Algeria bought the majority of arms from the Soviet Union.
 A significant regional event was his 1975 pledge of support for Western Saharan self-determination, admitting Sahrawi refugees and the Polisario Front national liberation movement to Algerian territory, after Morocco and Mauritania claimed control over the territory.
 This ended the possibility of mending relations with Morocco, already sour after the 1963 Sand War, although there had been a modest thaw in relations during his first time in power.
 The heightened Moroccan-Algerian rivalry and the still unsolved Western Sahara question became a defining feature of Algerian foreign policy ever since and remains so today.